 Another common issue with home offices is electrical power.
 Copiers, laser printers, and computers use a lot of juice.
 Check with an electrician about adding a couple of circuits so that you don’t have to worry about tripping the circuit-breaker every time you make a photocopy.
 More than convenience, you also need to hire a qualified electrician for safety.
 Many office spaces weren’t originally designed to handle any sizable load-bearing circuits and advanced electrical devices.

-Need to find a pro for your home office?Find Pros
+Ready to start your home office?Find Pros

 Don’t Forget Home Office Ground Rules!